Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 \subsection{Main Results.}

 In this subsection, we state our results more precisely.
 Let $S$ be a closed orientable surface of genus at least two.
-The Teichm\"uller space $\T(S)$ of $S$ is defined to be the equivalence classes of hyperbolic metrics on $S$, where two hyperbolic metrics are \emph{equivalent} if there exists an isometry between them which is isotopic to the identity map.
+The Teichm\"uller space $\T(S)$ of $S$ is defined to be the equivalence classes of hyperbolic metrics on $S$, where two hyperbolic metrics, say $X=(S,g_X)$ and $Y=(S,g_{Y})$, are \emph{equivalent} if there exists an isometry $\xi: (S,g_X)\to (S,g_Y)$ between them which is isotopic to the identity map $\mathrm{id}:S\to S$.
+In the sequel, we will only refer to points in $\T(S)$ as $X$ or $Y$, omitting the metric description $g_X$ or $g_Y$.

 For any two hyperbolic surfaces $X$ and $Y$ in $\T(S)$, the Thurston metric $d_{Th}$ is defined as: